 - South Asia

-Osella, F. and Osella, Caroline (2012) Islamic Reformisms across South Asia.
+Osella, F. and Osella, Caroline (2013) Islamic Reform in South Asia.
 Delhi: Cambridge University Press.
-(In Press)

 Osella, Caroline and Osella, F. (2006) Men and Masculinities in South India.
 New York; London: Anthem Press.

 Chopra, R. and Osella, Caroline and Osella, F. (2004) South Asian masculinities: context of change, sites of continuity.
 New Delhi: Women Unlimited an associate of Kali for Women.